avokloti/avokloti.github.io/_pages/photography.md

 {% include image-gallery.html folder="/images/art" %}

 I like photography, particularly to convey the inexplicable beauty of the natural world.
-Throughout my time at Harvard, I was part of the founding leadership team of the Graduate Photo Society (and was president for 2019-2021), and have organized trips, semesterly photo competitions, guest speakers, annual family photoshoots, and filmed/photographed events for numerous organizations on campus.
+Throughout my time at Harvard, I was part of the founding leadership team of the Graduate Photo Society, and subsequently the group's president from 2019 to 2021.
+During that time, I have organized trips, semesterly photo competitions, guest speakers, annual family photoshoots, and filmed/photographed events for numerous organizations on campus.
 Here's a small gallery of photos I had on hand from over the years -- more coming soon!

 {% include image-gallery.html folder="/images/photos" %}